apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 Operations which modify metadata will make changes to S3 first.
-If, and only if, those operations succeed, the equivalent changes will be made to the MetadataStore.
+If, and only if, those operations succeed, the equivalent changes will be made to the Metadata Store.

-These changes to S3 and MetadataStore are not fully-transactional:  If the S3 operations succeed, and the subsequent MetadataStore updates fail, the S3 changes will *not* be rolled back.
+These changes to S3 and Metadata Store are not fully-transactional:  If the S3 operations succeed, and the subsequent Metadata Store updates fail, the S3 changes will *not* be rolled back.
 In this case, an error message will be logged.